 Human activity on the land has the potential to alter water quality and water quantity.

 Commercial forest harvesting is the predominant activity and occurs throughout the zone.

 Hydroelectric development has resulted in several river diversions.
 There is a vast array of roads associated with the harvesting and traditional access routes as well as newly constructed roads which dissect the unit.
 Mining operations within the zone are limited to mostly small quarrying operations associated with road construction.
-Some exploration activity for hydrocarbons, dimension stone and base metals has occurred sporadically throughout the region.
+Some exploration activity for hydrocarbons, dimension stone and base metals has occurred sporadically throughout the region fuels by industrial and recreational users, stream diversions and agricultural operations are other examples.

-Forest management activities such as road construction, use and maintenance, timber harvesting, and silviculture have the potential to substantially alter the quality of water draining from watersheds as well as other defining characteristics such as stream hydrology, sediment loadings, stream characteristics, and aquatic discharges from municipalities.
-Careless storage and handling of fuels by industrial and recreational users, stream diversions and agricultural operations are other examples.
+Forest management activities such as road construction, use and maintenance, timber harvesting, and silviculture may substantially alter the quality of water draining from watersheds as well as other defining characteristics such as stream hydrology, sediment loadings, stream characteristics, and aquatic discharges from municipalities.
+Careless storage and handling of